MikeWise01/walker/README.md

  7.39 [extra739] Check if ELBs have logging enabled (Not Scored) (Not part of CIS benchmark)

  7.40 [extra740] Check if EBS snapshots are encrypted (Not Scored) (Not part of CIS benchmark)

+Forthcoming [checks not currently implemented but under development] :

+****8 Inventory

+8.1 [walker81] Lis all users across all regions

+8.2 [walker82] List all EC2 instances across all regions

+8.3 [walker83] List all security groups

+8.4 [walker84] Check for Roles that can be assumed